BG shareholders give Shell's $52 billion acquisition final nod

-LONDON BG Group BG.L shareholders overwhelmingly approved Royal Dutch Shell's (RDSa.L) $52 billion takeover on Thursday, clearing the way for the two firms to create the world's biggest trader of liquefied natural gas (LNG).
+LONDON BG Group shareholders overwhelmingly approved Royal Dutch Shell's $52 billion (36 billion pounds) takeover on Thursday, clearing the way for the two firms to create the world's biggest trader of liquefied natural gas (LNG).

 BG will now merge with Shell on Feb.
 15, nearly two decades after the company was born from British Gas and just a few months after it reached record oil and gas output thanks to new projects in Australia and Brazil.